LA1TV/TouchPics/PLAN.md

   * :x:Images shrink on close
   * :x:Images expand on open
   * :x:Images in menu respond when tapped
-  * :x:Menu can swipe scroll
+  * :white_check_mark:Menu can swipe scroll
   * :x:Menu will drop down and pop back up when the images on it are changed
-  * :x:Hide the menu by swiping down/Open the menu by swiping up
+  * :white_check_mark:Hide the menu by swiping down/Open the menu by swiping up